Home > Resources > How to transfer photos to your new iPhone

 Download Now!

-iPhone Data Transfer not only allows you to move photos from old iPhone to new iPhone and make local backup with one click, but also lets you transfer pictures, music, videos and other files between computer and iPhone, iPhone and iPhone seamlessly.
+iPhone Data Transfer not only allows you to move all your photos from old iPhone to new iPhone and make local backup with one click, but also lets you transfer pictures, music, videos and other files between computer and iPhone, iPad and iPhone seamlessly.

 Key features: